1. About this service

 Your data is not subject to automated decision making or profiling as defined in data protection legislation.

-We may change this privacy notice at its discretion at any time.
+We may change this privacy notice at our discretion at any time.

 When we change this notice, the date on the page will be updated.
-Any changes to this privacy notice will be applied to you and your data as of the revision date.
+Any changes to this privacy notice will apply to you and your data as of the revision date.

 We encourage you to periodically review this privacy notice to be informed about how your data is protected.